 Island Peak Climbing offers the right challenges for budding climbers looking for their first major Himalayan summit.
-Island Peak is also an ideal peak for experienced climbers looking for an acclimatization ascent before they climb an 8000m or 7000m mountain.
+Island Peak, also known as 'Imja Tse,' is an ideal peak for experienced climbers looking for an acclimatization ascent before climbing an 8000m or 7000m mountain.

-With few technical sections and a straightforward route, the mountain can be scaled in a day without having to camp out in its slopes.
+With few technical sections and a straightforward route, the mountain can be scaled in a day without having to camp out on its slopes.

 |Day 1||Fly to Lukla and trek to Phakding 2,800m/9,187ft 3-4 hrs|

 |Day 2||Trek from Phakding to Namche Bazaar 3,438m/11,280ft 5-6 hrs|